This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 So you know that brisket is one of the best types of smoked meat, but where does it come from exactly?

 Brisket is a beef cut that comes from a cow or a steer.
 If you’re looking at a diagram of a steer, the brisket is located in the lower chest area of the animal.
 It’s just above the front two legs of the cow.
-Each animal carcass produces two whole briskets – one from each side of the breast.

 The brisket itself is actually the muscle that supports about 60% of the of the animal’s body weight while it stands and moves around.
 Your average full grown steer can weigh upwards of 1,200 pounds – so as you can imagine the brisket section of the animal gets its fair share of strain and work.